Skip to main content

 2. Helen Maria Chesnutt (1880–1969) was Chesnutt's second child.
 She earned degrees from Smith College and Columbia University, taught Latin (including to Langston Hughes) at Cleveland's Central High School for more than four decades starting in 1904, co-authored a Latin textbook, The Road to Latin, in 1932, and served on the executive committee of the American Philological Association in 1920.
 She became her father's literary executor and first biographer. [back]

 3. Albert Franklin (Frank) Counts (1881–1946), a White Cleveland lawyer with a 1906 law degree from Western Reserve University's law school, was a member and initially the secretary and treasurer of the Chester Cliffs Club when it was founded.
-In 1913, he married Eula (Eulalie) Gaskill Miller Counts (1869–1942) In 1930 Counts was given an 18-month prison sentence for embezzlement in a fraudulent divorce case.
-Paroled in December of 1931, he joined his wife in rural Virginia, where they lived on a farm that was auctioned off after his death. [back]
+In 1913, he married Eula (Eulalie) Gaskill Miller Counts (1869–1942).
+In 1930 Counts was given an 18-month prison sentence for embezzlement in a fraudulent divorce case; he was paroled in December of 1931. [back]

 5. Typically, the Chester Cliffs Club held its annual meeting each fall, called by Chesnutt, as its president, at some point convenient for the Donaheys, who had moved to Chicago in 1905.
 The 1921 stockholder's meeting took place at Chesnutt's office on October 6, 1921, and despite conflicts of the sale of part of their land, A. Frank Counts continued as treasurer; see Chesnutt's letter to Counts from November 1, 2021. [back]